react-loadable/revised/README.md

 ## `loadable({loader(): Promise<Component<{}>>, loading: Component<{error?: Error, retry(): any}>})`

-New: the `Loading` component should accept only 2 props:
+The `Loading` component should accept only 2 props:

-- `error?: Error`: when error is null, the component is being loaded.
+- `error?: Error`: when error is `undefined`, the component is being loaded.
 Otherwise, there is an error.
 If the data is ready, this component will not be rendered.
 - `retry(): any`: to retry if there is an error.

 ## Other APIs